 The FlightScope Mevo and Rapsodo MLM, in contrast, use video playback apps to function at their best and don’t simulate golf in virtual worlds.

 If a “Wii Sports” type of experience appeals to you, then you should get a simulator entertainment package.
 If you’re only interested in understanding your shot data and improving your golf game, you might want to consider a launch monitor/app combo.

 You should also consider what kinds of things you want to do, games you want to play, and activities you want to take part in on your golf simulator.

 Many of the best golf simulators under $500 have surprisingly good software that delivers plenty of entertainment.

-E6 Cloud, offered with the Tittle X simulator, is a high-quality software option that offers practice modes and various golf courses, among other things.
+E6 CONNECT, offered with the Tittle X simulator, is a high-quality software option that offers practice modes, full course play, and other optional add-on features.

 OptiShot has software that allows you to practice and play multiple different game types including stroke play, match play, better ball, and alternate shot.

 The Phigolf simulator’s integration with the WGT app allows you to play 12 world-famous golf courses, online multiplayer, and tournaments.
 The Phigolf app offers various modes including swing and putting analysis, nearest-to-pin, local multiplayer, approach, putting, and tournaments.

 What software features do you want at your disposal?
 If you want more courses and features, you’ll likely have to throw down some extra cash.
 Consider the software when looking at simulators, and make your decision accordingly.

 We know you don’t want to spend more than $500.
 Even at this very small budget, it’s generally true that the closer you get to the $500 mark, the more you’ll get in terms of equipment and software.